qerplunk/img-pdf/README.md

-# Simply combine images to PDF
+# Combine images to PDF

 **We do _NOT_ store or collect any personal data, files, or images**